l-ramirez-lopez/resemble/README.md

 -   2020.01: [Sanderman et al.,
     (2020)](https://scholar.google.ch/scholar?cluster=8189603827145687468&hl=en&as_sdt=0,5&as_vis=1)
-    used `resemble` for the prediction of soil health indicatorsin the United States.
+    used `resemble` for the prediction of soil health indicators in the United States.

 -   2019-03: I published a [scientific